textileio/community/docs/tutorials/hub/web-app.md

 **Option 2.
 Build a credentials and login endpoint**

-In this example, we'll show you how to use the user's public key to let the _login_ to your app.
-This endpoint will use the Hub to issue the user a challenge (where they prove they also own the corresponding private key).
+In this example, we'll show you how to use the user's public key to let them _login_ to your app.
+This endpoint will use the Hub to issue the user a challenge (where they prove they own their private key).
 After the user passes the challenge, the endpoint will give them Hub credentials.
+This is a more restrictive flow, but is useful for developers who don't want to design their own user-validation flow.

 [Read the section on building a login system.](user-login-endpoint.md)